-1.5 In reaching this formal Regulation 16 consultation stage, the CNDP has been subject to a significant amount of community engagement and consultation, including:
+1.5 In reaching the referendum stage, the CNDP has been subject to a significant amount of community engagement and consultation, including:

 Date Event November 2016 Area designated May/June 2018 Informal consultation - including business and landowner survey, vox pop, drop-ins, leaflet and poster campaigns.
-October 2020 - January 2021 Regulation 14 consultation January-February 2022 Design Code Consultation
+October 2020 - January 2021 Regulation 14 consultation January-February 2022 Design Code Consultation September-October 2022 Regulation 16 consultation

-Full details of all the consultation work can be found in the accompanying Consultation Statement submitted alongside this plan.
+Full details of all the consultation work can be found in the accompanying Consultation Statement submitted alongside this plan and on the Pendle Council web site.